 Repository age

-AITable appears to have several advantages over Rowy, particularly in popularity, activity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+AITable appears to have several advantages over Rowy, particularly in popularity, growth and activity.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Typescript, JSX.
 However, they differ in their additional technology choices: AITable uses Bash, Next.js, Java, NestJS, Lua.